shaovoon/video_encoder_for_ogl_dx/README.md

 To see the OpenGL demo, open up SDL_App.sln in Visual Studio and build the SDL_App project

 To run the video encoding demo, open up H264SinkWriter.cpp and in the main function, modify the configFile, musicFile and videoFile to the paths on your machine. configFile is found in the $(SolutionDir)SDL_App folder. musicFile should be a mp3 file and if it is left blank, the final video shall not have music. videoFile is the encoded video.
+You can specify HVEC(aka H265) instead of H264 in the 4th parameter.
+HVEC is having some encoding issues where the colors bleed.

 ```Cpp
 // This is the config file to be found in SDL_App project folder.